ltw-webdev-6/team-allocation/README.md

 ## Members

-Determine, based on your random group, which team member is strongest in each different lead position, and assign them a role:
+Determine, based on your group, which team member is strongest in each different lead position, and assign them a role:

 - **Project Manager**
   1. Makes sure everything is running on time